-Recommendation Page resource plan area that are desired by Indigenous people, as well as cultural flows.
-Restore funding to the Sustainable Rivers Audit, including native fish, to improve monitoring and understanding of the metapopulation dynamics of priority species, and enable adaptive management.
-Recommendation 7 : Invest to fill high priority knowledge gaps as the MDBP continues to be implemented, and then reviewed in 2026: Academy of Science 57 • Improve capacity for early warning of prolonged cease-to-flow conditions and ecological stress, including water quality and algal status. • Better understand the relationship between land management practices and the quantity and quality of water in the Darling River. • Re-establish comprehensive monitoring (such as the Sustainable Rivers Audit) of the biota and drivers of rivers and wetlands in the Darling River and its tributary river catchments. • Improve prediction of hydrological and ecological responses to climate change.
-Understanding how climate change impacts on hydrological behaviour and the interaction and responses of vegetation to changing CO2 concentrations and increasing temperature will be critical.
+Recommendation Source Pag resource plan area that are desired by Indigenous people, as well as cultura flows.
+Restore funding to the Sustainable Rivers Audit, including native fish, to improve monitoring and understanding of the metapopulation dynamics of priority species and enable adaptive management.
+2 Recommendation 7: Invest to fill high priority knowledge gaps as the MDBP continues to be implemented, and then reviewed in 2026: Academy of Science 57 Improve capacity for early warning of prolonged cease-to-flow conditions and ecological stress, including water quality and algal status.
+I Better understand the relationship between land management practices and the quantity and quality of water in the Darling River.
+2 Re-establish comprehensive monitoring (such as the Sustainable Rivers Audit) of the biota and drivers of rivers and wetlands in the Darling River and its tributary river catchments.
+Improve prediction of hydrological and ecological responses to climate change Understanding how climate change impacts on hydrological behaviour and the interaction and responses of vegetation to changing CO2 concentrations and increasing temperature will be critical.
 This is essential to development of policy and water management strategies that can deliver ecological wellbeing of our basin rivers under the changes in climate and the changing hydrological and ecological process in our rivers and catchments.
-Noting that the research agenda for the Murray-Darling Basin has in recent years been relatively well served by the biophysical sciences, and that the Southern Basin has been more closely studied than the north, we recommend that government agencies and research organisations increase and re-focus their research efforts to meet the water governance and management challenges outlined here.
+2 been relatively well served by the biophysical sciences, and that the Southern Basin has been more closely studied than the north, we recommend that government agencies and research organisations increase and re-focus their research efforts to meet the water governance and management challenges outlined here.
 We also note that there has been an overall decline in funding for water research in the past decade with the loss of key agencies that supported integrated natural resource management (NRM) research and participatory methods (e.g. Land and Water Australia, the National Water Commission).
 There is a clear need for more research to assist Australian society with the transformations that are required to sustainably manage the Darling River and its wider basin.
-This will require a better understanding of: models and processes to support adaptation around structural and economic change in the water sector and to climate change •• collaborative water planning the processes of institutional change in water organisations conflict resolution, transparency and legitimacy in public policy decisionmaking Indigenous recognition and access to water stewardship in land and water management, as well as innovations in sustainable livelihoods.
-Recommendation 7: NSW should initiate a program to remove barriers to fish movement and enhance mobility through improved passage at existing weirs and regulators.
-Vertessy 75
+This will require a bette understanding of: o models and processes to support adaptation around structural and economic change in the water sector and to climate change occllaborative water planning the processes of institutional change in water organisations conflict resolution, transparency and legitimacy in public policy decision making Indigenous recognition and access to water Indigenous recognition and access to water stewardship in land and water management, as well as innovations ir sustainable livelihoods.
+1 Recommendation 7: NSW should initiate a program to remove barriers to fish movement and enhance mobility through improved passage at existing weirs and regulators. - 75